-We kept it simple: just tell us a little bit about yourself, your name, and we’ll go from there.
-We allowed and invited them to briefly tell their story, and they all approached it a little differently, though some thematic elements were consistent across all of the interviews.
+We kept it simple: just tell us a little about yourself, your name, and we’ll go from there.
+We allowed and invited them to briefly tell their story, and they all approached it a little differently, though some thematic elements were consistent across all the interviews.
 What became evident, was that there was an awful lot more they all needed to tell, than simply relating superficial stories about their land, water, and so on.
 These elders, most of whom are in their seventies, had all (all but one we’d interviewed) gone through the Indian Residential School program — a program that has, over the past 120 years or so, systematically worked to destroy their language, culture and identity, from the inside out.
 We heard first-hand accounts from those who had survived this ordeal.
 It was a mix of the horrific and the terrible — and the women had it much worse than the men, as would be expected.
 You could see it in their mannerisms and physical postures, hear it in their voices, feel it in their energy.

 As I understand it, at the age of seven, they were taken from their families (or lied to by their parents), and put through a school system — operated by Catholics, and other Christian organizations, and funded by the government — until they were sixteen.
 Once there, they could no longer speak their language, practice their rituals, wear their own clothing, eat their own food, or be anything that was natural to them at all.
 Many of the girls were raped and sexually abused with regularity, starting at age nine, until they left the schools.
-Some were, arguably, fortunate to be taken earlier by a virus or disease.
+Some were, arguably, fortunate to be taken earlier by a sickness or disease.
 Some were experimented on scientifically or medically.
 All of them were malnourished, bullied and physically abused with a truly inhumane level of brutality.

 After a week of sitting with and hearing variations on this theme, I wasn’t sure what to think, or what and how to feel.
 I was numb, angry, guilty, ashamed, frustrated and furious.
 We did end up finally getting that list of questions.
-And we did ask the remaining interviewees, so to get those important little commercially relevant tidbits, but to me, it was all so bland and superficial after hearing some of the deeper, personal stories and concerns they all had: a language that was dying, a culture that was fading and mostly forgotten, sacred lands and natural resources that were constantly under threat, and a people that were nearly wiped off the planet.
+And we did ask the remaining interviewees, so to get those important little commercially relevant tidbits, but to me, it was all so bland and superficial after hearing deeper, personal stories and concerns they all had: a language that was dying, a culture that was fading and mostly forgotten, sacred lands and natural resources that were constantly under threat, and a people who were nearly wiped off the planet.

-The last woman we interviewed was particularly daunting.
+The story of the last woman we interviewed was particularly daunting.
 She’s spoken regularly about her harrowing experiences across Canada, for and with the women and men of other tribes and nations.
 She brought with her a portfolio of artwork, created as part of an art therapy she’s been going through over the years.
-The images recounted some of the worst of her experiences.
+The images recounted the worst of her experiences.
 It was rather dark, to say the least.
 I can’t imagine how the retelling of these stories, again and again, is anything but torturous.
 She also told us of the many fond memories of her childhood, in the old village, before going to school.
 She’s saddened by how things have progressed, how afraid today’s children are, and how they’ve lost their traditional ways, their values, and their inherent connection to nature.
 Their wisdom and knowledge is handed down by living it; by being it.
 Having been severed from it for much of their childhood, most of that lore had been lost.
 She, her mother, and grandmother — all of them — had been subjected to the IRS system.

 Today, I ran into a gentleman I’d talked to a few times over the past year at a local Starbucks, and told him briefly about my experiences of the past week.
 He’s a successful businessman, and said he’s worked with and employed indigenous people over the years, too.
 He said he had been talking to a native man fairly recently who said that he, in the end, was thankful for having gone through the residential school experience.
 That was hard to believe, but his perspective was that they — the first nations; the indigenous people — couldn’t keep holding on to their old ways if they wanted to assimilate and modernize their nations.
 Sure, there were atrocities and all the rest, but in the end, he had come to terms with it all, and was able to find gratitude.
 I can certainly appreciate that perspective, but I don’t know that he’d actually fully come to terms with it all.
 How could he have?